MatasKa/GMD1-Top-Down-Game/Blog posts/Blog #2: Game Design Document.md

 - Each enemy will feature a unique design, different HP amounts and different attacks/attack patterns.

 ### Player
-- Before the run begins, the player will be able to choose a character, each one having different stats/quirks/ablities.
+- Before the run begins, the player will be able to choose one of the `potentially 3` characters, each one having different stats/quirks/ablities.
 - If the player dies, the game is over.
 - `The player will be able to take some damage before dying`.
 - `The player will not be able to heal himself`.